 Usually, but not always.
 ICE does appear in the Nashville courts to target specific defendants.
 Talk to your lawyer if you have specific immigration issues that you believe may put you at a higher risk.
 Remember that if you have a court date but you do not go to court, you will get a warrant for failing to appear and the police may come looking for you at your home.
 If you have been deported or ordered removed in the past, then there is a greater likelihood of ICE coming to arrest you at your court date.

 Is it safe for non-citizens to call the police?

 If you are in danger or are the victim of a crime, you should call the police.
 The Nashville police are here to serve and protect all of us, regardless of race or immigration status.
 The Nashville police do not usually communicate with ICE, but the jail does.
 If someone is arrested and taken to jail, their information will be sent to ICE and ICE will likely place a “detainer” if the person is not lawfully present in the United States.

 Will the police ask about my immigration status?

 Maybe.
-You should NEVER answer questions about your immigration status unless it is someone you know or trust (like your lawyer).
+You should NEVER answer questions about your immigration status unless it is from someone you know or trust (like your lawyer).
 This includes questions about how long you have been in the United States, how you came to the United States, and whether you have “papers.”
-You cannot lie and give false answers to these questions, because that could be a crime, but you should calmly say that you do not with to answer any of those questions.
+You cannot lie and give false answers to these questions because that could be a crime, but you should calmly say that you do not with to answer any of those questions.
 If police officers or anyone in the jails asks you about your immigration status, DO NOT ANSWER.

 My loved one is in jail.
 What should I do?